hltcoe/patapsco/docs/config.md

 }
 ```

-And in the retrieve part of the config use a name of 'psq':
+And in the retrieve part of the config use psq: true:

 ```
 retrieve:
-  name: psq
+  name: bm25
+  psq: true
 ```
 ### retrieve
 The only retrieve component currently is lucene through pyserini.